ChainAgnostic/CAIPs/CAIPs/caip-25.md

 The first is called `sessionScopes` and contains 1 or more scope objects.
 * All required scope objects and all, none, or some of the optional scope object (at the discretion of the provider) MUST be included if successful.
-* As in the request, each scope object object MUST contain `methods` and `events` objects, and a `chains` object if a specific chain is not specified in the object's index.
+* With the exception of the special `wallet` scope object, each scope object MUST contain `methods` and `events` objects.
+If the object is not scoped to a specific chain, it should also have a `chains` object.
-* Unlike the request, each scope object MUST also contain an `accounts` array, containing 0 or more [CAIP-10][] conformant accounts authorized for the session and valid in the namespace and chain(s) authorized by the scope object they are in.
+* Even if unspecified in the request, each non-wallet scope object MUST also contain an `accounts` array, containing 0 or more [CAIP-10][] conformant accounts authorized for the session and valid in the namespace and chain(s) authorized by the scope object they are in.
 Additional constraints on the accounts authorized for a given session MAY be specified in the corresponding [CAIP-104][] namespaces specification.

 A `sessionProperties` object MAY also be present, and its contents MAY correspond to the properties requested in the response or not (at the discretion